Benchmarks That Mirror the Market

 To create FH Benchmarks, we organize the claims data we receive by procedure code and geographic area.
 We group our data into 493 geozips—geographic areas typically based on the first three digits of a zip code or group of zip codes.
 FAIR Health employs a statistical outlier methodology to exclude any extremely low and extremely high values that might otherwise distort the distribution of data.
 Most of our benchmarks are based on a recent 12-month window of claims.
 Our FH® Charge Benchmarks and FH® Allowed Medical are refreshed every six months; our other FH® Allowed Benchmarks are refreshed annually.

 FH Benchmarks Methodology

 - Actual methodology.
-If there is a sufficient number (“frequency”) of actual charges for a procedure in a geozip, the actual charge amounts for each procedure code/geozip combination are arrayed from lowest to highest to determine percentiles.
+If there is a sufficient number (“frequency”) of actual charges or allowed amounts for a procedure in a geozip, the actual charges/allowed amounts for each procedure code/geozip combination are arrayed from lowest to highest to determine percentiles.
 A percentile is a position in a distribution of values below which a specified percentage of the values fall.
 For example, in a distribution of 100 data points, the 70th percentile is the value in the 70th position in the lowest-to-highest array of values.
 Thus, 70 percent of the values are equal to or lower than the 70th percentile value and 30 percent are equal to or higher than the 70th percentile value.